yapjoonsiong/tp/docs/DeveloperGuide.md

    whether the current date and time of the system clock is after the `deadline` of the `Task` object.
 3. If `isDone` is `FALSE` and the `deadline` is later than the current date and time, `updateOverdue()` will set the attribute `isLate` of the current `Task` object to `TRUE`.
-4. Calling the toString prints out the task information in the Task object.
+4. Calling the toString converts the task information in the Task object to printable String.

 Note: